 This recipe for the Best Homemade Italian Easter Egg Taralli di Filomena will leave you speechless.
 These featherlike taralli provide the perfect balance between crunchiness and chewiness.

 A short while ago, I shared a picture of the egg taralli that were made by la signora Filomena, my friend’s mom.
 There were so many of you that wrote to me requesting the recipe.
 In the span of a few weeks, I tried the recipe three times, trying to get it right.
-I am finally ready to share the recipe with all of you and more importantly, la signora Filomena’s advice when making these egg taralli.
+I am finally ready to share this recipe for these taralli cookies with all of you and more importantly, la signora Filomena’s advice when making them.

 For those of you visiting for the first time, you need to know that I have a taralli obsession.
 A while back, I posted my mom’s Glazed Italian Egg Taralli.
 My mom would always make these around Easter and throughout the year because we loved them that much.
 I have tried to reproduce her recipe -it’s good, but I am curious to see the results if I apply la signora Filomena’s tips.
 With that being said, my to do list just got longer… I will remake my mom’s egg taralli recipe with la signora Filomena’s advice.
 But for now, here is the Best Homemade Italian Easter Egg Taralli di Filomena… are you ready?